Barack Obama ‘Staging’ Charlottesville Riots Is ‘Completely Plausible,’ Says Idaho Rep

 Zollinger also says he thinks it’s possible that “many of the protesters were Soros-funded.”
 While he apologizes for posting the conspiracy theory that Barack Obama had some kind of involvement in the Charlottesville riots and says he “didn’t mean to ruffle any feathers,” the lawmaker isn’t discounting the idea it could be true.

-Barack Obama’s tweet following the Charlottesville protests was the third most liked in Twitter history.
+Barack Obama’s tweet following the Charlottesville protests was the most liked in Twitter history.

 “No one is born hating another person because of the color of his skin or his background or his religion,” Obama wrote.